SindreSB/zephyr_nrf_bridge/docs/xBridge2_Protocol.md

 Historically the Wixel went to sleep upon reception, or after a 3 sec timeout, but the xDrip app can support receiving another measurement after an acknowledgement has been sent.

 ## TxId packet
+This packet is sent fomr the app to the device to set the transmitter id to filter on.

 Name|Type|Size [bytes]|Value|Description
 --- | --- | --- | --- | ---
 Size|Uint8|1 [0]|0x06|Number of bytes in package